iqiyi/Andromeda/README.md

 To enhence server process's priority, Andromeda will do bindService() when Andromeda.with().getRemoteService() in accordance with Fragment/Activity's lifecycle.
 As a result, unbind action is need when Fragment/Activity destroyed.
 There are 2 cases now:
-+ For who use with Fragment/Activity and in main thread, Andromeda will do unbind() action automatically
++ For those who obtain remote service with Fragment/Activity and in main thread, Andromeda will do unbind() action automatically

-+ For those not use with Fragment/Activity or in work thread, unbind() action should be invoked by developers:
++ For those who obtain not with Fragment/Activity or in work thread, unbind() action should be invoked by developers:

 ```java
     public static void unbind(Class<?> serviceClass);